You’ve probably heard a few tips when it comes to teaching English in China.

 The Giant Buddha in Leshan is a UNESCO site.

 In China, toilet paper is not provided in public restrooms.
 The last thing you want to contend with is a squat toilet with no paper, especially if you’re suffering from diarrhea in China.
 So always – and I repeat, always – bring toilet paper with you whenever you leave your apartment.

 61. Fly to other countries in Asia in just a few hours

 China is a stone’s throw from many Asian countries including South Korea, Japan, The Philippines, Thailand and Vietnam.
 Keep your eyes on cheap flights.

-It’s easy to turn down a dinner invitation from a Chinese teacher and instead watch Game of Thrones in your apartment all weekend.
+It’s easy to turn down a dinner invitation from a Chinese teacher and instead watch movies in your apartment all weekend.
 Get the most out of this once-in-a-lifetime experience and say ‘yes’ as much as you can.

 It’s probably one of the most important tips on this list.
 Having realistic expectations and a flexible attitude will help prepare you for the stress that can accompany living and working in a different culture.

 I’m not saying eat gross food every day, but eat things you’d probably never try back home like chicken feet, duck tongue and pig brains.
 You might surprise yourself!